Sociology of Trends, Vol. 3.0- the definitive textbook on trend research

 - Stefan Nilsson

-How and where do you spot and work with trends?
+How and where do you identify and work with trends?

 I devour books.
-Mostly non-fiction, but also fiction that says something about the times.
-I surf the web to find inspiration both on serious Media and on social Media to be inspired about what's being talked about now.
-I always have my curiosity with me in the supermarket, on the street, when traveling and when meeting other people.
+Mostly non-fiction, but also fiction that reflects the times.
+I browse the web for inspiration, both on mainstream Media social Media get a sense of what people are talking about right now.
+I always bring my curiosity with me to the supermarket, out on the streets, while traveling, and when meeting other people.

-At the same time, my customers are a goldmine of inspiration.
-What do they ask?
-What turns them on?
-Together we develop new thoughts and solutions, which then become part of my mindset.
-I often go home and research a topic if someone has pointed out a new angle or told me otherwise.
-It's a mosaic of theory and practice and an open, curious vibe that I always carry with me and barely let go in my sleep.
+At the same time, my clients are a goldmine of inspiration.
+What do they ask about?
+What sparks their interest?
+Together, we develop new ideas and solutions that then become part of my mindset.
+I often go home and research a topic if someone has pointed out a new angle or challenged my perspective.
+It’s a mosaic of theory and practice and an open, curious vibrancy that I always carry with me and can hardly let go of even in my sleep.

 — Anne-Marie Dahl, Futurist

-Why is it important to work with trends?
+Why is it important to keep up with trends?

-It is important to work on understanding what behaviors and needs are evolving in the future to ensure your existence both as a company or, for example, a public organization.
-After more than 20 years of working with this, I'm still surprised by the lack of interest of leaders in understanding where things are going.
-In fact, I can't believe they can sleep at night.
-Isn't that the most important task of leaders?
+It is important to work on understanding the behaviors and needs that will emerge in the future in order to ensure the survival of a business or, for example, a public organization.
+After more than 20 years of working on this, I am still surprised by leaders’ lack of interest in understanding where things are headed.
+I honestly can’t understand how they can sleep at night.
+Isn’t that a leader’s primary responsibility?

 What is a trend?

-When I started exploring the trend process, the word trend was only used and understood in statistics and design, in two very different ways of course.
-But basically both subjects used and use the word for the same thing: a process of social change, an innovative process where something, for example style, is changed by people.
+When I first began exploring the trend process, the word “trend” was used and understood only within the fields of statistics and design—albeit, of course, in two very different ways.
+But fundamentally, both disciplines used—and still use—the word to refer to the same thing: a process of social change, that is, an innovative process in which something—such as style—is transformed by people.
 So trends are about human behavior.
-Regardless of how you work with trends, and whatever you call yourself, trends are about people being inspired by each other and creative companies being inspired by trendsetters, because the latter set the agenda for consumption going forward.
+Regardless of how one might otherwise work with trends, and whatever one might call oneself, trends are about people drawing inspiration from one another, and creative companies drawing inspiration from trendsetters, because the latter set the agenda for future consumption.

 How do you define the concept of a trend?

-A trend is the combination of various different innovation data points, which allows one to conclude that there is a critical mass of change afoot.
-Springwise is a collection and collation of those data points.
+A trend is the combination of various innovation data points, which allows us to conclude that a critical mass of change is underway.
+Springwise is a collection and compilation of those data points.
 Our Springwise access database categorizes the data by industry, geography, and timeline.
-This means that we can track change and thus trends in a number of different ways leading to both conclusions and validation of ideas for our customers.
+This means we can track change—and thus trends—in a variety of ways, leading to both insights and validation of ideas for our clients.

-How and where do you spot and work with trends?
+How and where do you identify and work with trends?

-My source material is wide-ranging.
-I travel a lot, which is a great way to pick up new knowledge.
-Books and articles are also important sources for keeping up to date - especially when working with macro trends.
-The internet is of course an important source, but it takes a long time to find reliable sources on the web and the sources that provide relevant material.
-The amount of information on the web is both the strength and weakness of the medium.
-99 percent of all information is irrelevant.
-As an experienced trend researcher, you build up a network of people over the years with whom you share experiences.
+My sources of information are quite diverse.
+I travel a lot, which is an excellent way to gain new insights.
+Books and articles are also important sources for staying up to date—especially when working with macro trends.
+The internet is, of course, an important source, but it takes a very long time to find reliable sources online—and those that provide relevant content.
+The sheer volume of information on the internet is both the medium’s strength and its weakness.
+Ninety-nine percent of all information is irrelevant.
+As an experienced trend researcher, over the years you build up a network of people with whom you share experiences.
 This network is also an important source.

 — Mads Arlien-Søborg, trend researcher

-Order a physical copy of Trend Sociology v.
-3.0 and we'll ship it to you right away.
+Order a physical copy of Trendsociologi v.
+3.0, and we’ll ship it to you right away.

-Trend Sociology v.
-3.0 is published by the Scandinavian trend institute pej gruppen, which has previously published three books on trend research and is behind the 'Trends in Practice' program.
+"Trendsociologi v.
+3.0" is published by the Scandinavian trend institute pej gruppen, which has previously published three books on trend research and is behind the "Trends in Practice" training program.

-pej gruppen offers a series of conferences on zeitgeist and trends in fashion, interior, food and retail/retail.
-Teaching is conducted at vocational training programs, design programs and mini-MBA in trend research as well as a number of lectures on the subject at companies.
+pej gruppen a range of conferences on current trends in fashion, interior design, food, and retail/e-commerce.
+It provides instruction in vocational training programs, design programs, and mini-MBAs in trend research, as well as delivering a series of lectures on the subject at companies.

 - Theory and practical tools